 Employer and employee contribution percentages are established by the General Assembly.
 Employee contributions to the Optional Retirement Program are made on a pre-tax basis as provided under Section 414(h) of the Internal Revenue Code.
 As a result, the University will deduct the contribution from your pay before calculating federal or state income tax withholding.

-- Currently the employee contribution is 6% and the employer contribution is 6.84%.
+• Currently, the employee contribution is 6% and the employer contribution is 6.84%.
+This amount cannot be changed.

 Enrollment

-Eligible employees have 60 days from commencing employment to elect to enroll in the Optional Retirement Program.
-Failure to make an election within the 60-day time period will result in automatic membership in the Teachers’ and State Employees’ Retirement System (TSERS), the defined benefit plan.
+Eligible employees hired on or after September 1, 2023, have 30 days from commencing employment to elect to enroll in the Optional Retirement Program.
+Once a mandatory retirement plan election has been submitted, it is a binding choice even if the submission is made with more time remaining within the 30-day enrollment window.
+Failure to make an election within the 30-day time period will result in automatic membership in the Teachers’ and State Employees’ Retirement System (TSERS), the defined benefit plan.
 This consequence is irrevocable.

-Note: NC State will take a “general retirement” amount of 6% of base salary during the 60-day enrollment period.
-Once a retirement plan is selected, the general retirement amount is refunded and then sent to the selected vendor.
+Note: NC State will take an after-tax “general retirement” amount of 6% of the base salary during the 30-day enrollment period.
+Once a retirement plan is selected, the general retirement amount is refunded and then sent to the selected vendor on a pre-tax basis.

-Meet with representatives from our retirement plan vendors for financial and retiremEnroll Today (bottom right)ent related advice.
+Meet with representatives from our retirement plan vendors for financial and retirement related advice.
 These certified financial advisers meet with employees at no cost or obligation to the employee and provide expert advice and resources to NC State Staff and Faculty.
 View Contact Information

 What Is Vesting?